Missouri dad’s testimony against transgender sports ban goes viral: ‘Let them have their childhoods’

 “My child was miserable.
 I cannot overstate that,” Boulware said.
 “Especially at school.
 No confidence, no friends, no laughter.
 I can honestly say this: I had a child who did not smile.”

 It took one particular incident for Boulware to understand that his child identified as a girl, he told lawmakers.
-Years before, Boulware’s daughter had sneaked into one of her older sister’s dresses and asked if she could go play with neighbors.
+Years before, Boulware’s daughter had put on one of her older sister’s dresses and asked if she could go play with neighbors.

-When Boulware told her no because it was time for dinner, his daughter’s response shook him: “She asked me if she went inside and put on boy clothes, could she then go across the street and play.
+When Boulware told her no because it was time for dinner, his daughter’s response shook him: “She asked me, if she went inside and put on boy clothes, could she then go across the street and play?
 And it’s then that it hit me.
 My daughter was equating being good with being someone else.
 I was teaching her to deny who she is.”

 From that day on, Boulware said, he and his wife never asked their daughter to act as a boy again.